1966 Iraqi coup attempt

-1966 Iraqi coup d'état attempt or Arif Abd ar-Razzaq second coup attempt was a failed attempt to overthrown the Iraqi president Abdul Rahman Arif and the prime minister of the Iraqi government Abd al-Rahman al-Bazzaz by the Iraqi previous prime minister Arif Abd ar-Razzaq and other Iraqi air force and army officers.
-The attempt was supported by Egyptian president Gamal Abdel Nasser, following his first failed attempt against Abdul Salam Arif in 1965.The coup was foiled in Mosul by Khaleel Jassim and his Iraqi commando unit.
+In 1966, the previous Iraqi prime minister Arif Abd ar-Razzaq and other Iraqi air force and army officers attempted to overthrow the Iraqi president Abdul Rahman Arif and the prime minister of the Iraqi government Abd al-Rahman al-Bazzaz.
+The attempt was supported by Egyptian president Gamal Abdel Nasser, following his first failed attempt against Abdul Salam Arif in 1965.
+The coup was foiled in Mosul by Khaleel Jassim and his Iraqi commando unit.

 1966 Iraqi coup d'état attempt

 Arif Abd ar-Razzaq and a number of his group of Iraqi officers entered Iraq borders through Kuwait with assistant of a Syrian officer Abdul Waham Al Khateeb who has links to the Syrian government and he escaped to Syria later after the failed attempt two weeks after the coup.
 They contacted Brigadier general Younis Atar Bashi who was the commander of the Iraqi fourth division in Mosul to support them in their attempt.
 He hesitated at the beginning but agreed later to corporate with the conspirators in order to overthrow the government and take control of the fourth division in Mosul and the city Airport.

 They conspirators received also support from the Iraqi embassy in Cairo, Egypt Ali Hussain.

 The planes took off from the Mosul airport and bombed Baghdad and the Iraqi republican Palace with three air raids, two airplanes for each raid.
 Another plane landed in Habbaniyah air base while four other planes landed in al-Rashed military base near Baghdad, and other planes attacked al-Washash military base.

 Another force attacked the Iraqi Radio station in Baghdad but they failed to control it for some reason.
 Eight people were killed and 15 wounded as a result of the bombing.

 At this time, Iraqi president Abdul Rahman Arif phoned Major General Khaleel Jassim, the commander of Mosul district and Iraqi Commandos Units in Mosul headquarters, asking for help to stop the air raids and take control of the Iraqi units there, as there was no response from the other senior officers who were in charge of the fourth division.
 Khaleel Jassim promised to ease the situation and arrest the conspirators.
 He attacked the Mosul air base with his eponymous commando unit, the "Khaleel Jassim Unit", and took control of the Ghazalni military base and restored order there.
 He then captured the conspirators, including Arif Abd ar-Razzaq.
 At the same time, the Brigadier Slaibi Aljumaili, a pro-Arif officer, took control of the Baghdad TV station that the conspirators tried to occupy.